Police Service Specialist Cadet Position Opening

 • Must be a U.S. Citizen.

-• If hired, the candidate must be 21 years or older at the start of the FTO program (10 months from the date of hire.)
+• If hired, the candidate must be 21 years or older at the start of the FTO program (10 months from the hire date).

-• 45 credit hours from an accredited college.
+• 45 credit hours or above from an accredited college.

 Benefits

-• Medical/dental/vision/pharmacy plans are available after 90 days of employment.
+• Medical/dental/vision/prescription drug plans are available after 90 days of employment.

 • Defined benefit pension plan.